-Hamish Chamberlayne, Head of SRI, explains how the responsible use of plastics is an important consideration for evaluating the sustainability of a business.
+Hamish Chamberlayne, Head of Global Sustainable Equities, explains how the responsible use of plastics is an important consideration for evaluating the sustainability of a business.

-The cumulative mass of all virgin plastic ever created reached 8.3 billion tons in 2015, with estimates that 6.3 billion tonnes of this plastic ended life as waste.
-Almost 80% of this waste still remains in landfill or as pollution in the natural environment, with approximately 9% and 12% having been recycled and incinerated respectively.
-Currently, around 400 million tons of plastic are being produced each year, increasing at a compound annual growth rate of approximately 8% since 1950.
-Accounting for around 40% of all nonfiber plastics, plastic packaging represents a significant contributor to the problem .
-Consider that less than half of the one million plastic bottles sold every minute globally are being recycled [2,3,4] with the most commonly polluting polymers taking over 500 years to decompose, the issue of plastic waste is proving far from short-term .
+A study carried out in 2015 showed that the cumulative mass of all virgin plastic ever created had reached 8.3 billion metric tons, with estimates that 6.3 billion tons of this plastic ended life as waste.
+Almost 80% of this waste remains in landfill or as pollution in the natural environment, with approximately 9% and 12% having been recycled and incinerated, respectively.
+Accounting for around 40% of all nonfiber plastics, plastic packaging represents a significant contributor to the problem.1 Consider that less than half of the one million plastic bottles sold every minute globally are being recycled2, with some polymers taking over 500 years to decompose, the issue of plastic waste is proving far from short-term.3

-In January 2018, coinciding with a rapid growth in media focus on ocean plastics, Chinese regulation banning imports of any paper or plastic waste came into effect.
-As China was the destination for approximately 50% of global paper and plastic waste, this legislation has had a major impact on governments, businesses and consumers .
-This galvanised an increase in debate on plastic waste, forcing other countries to deal with the issue.
-Countries around the EU set a precedent for plastic-limiting legislation, with bans on plastic microbeads and cotton buds announced in the UK and Scotland in January 2018, and a French ban on plastic cutlery from 2020 .
+In January 2018, coinciding with a rapid growth in media focus on ocean plastics, Chinese regulation banning imports of any paper or plastic waste came into effect.4 Given that China was the destination for approximately two-thirds of global plastic waste as recently as 2016, this legislation has had a major impact on governments, businesses and consumers.5 This galvanized an increase in debate on plastic waste, forcing other countries to deal with the issue.
+Countries across Europe set a precedent for plastic-limiting legislation, with bans on plastic microbeads and plastic-stemmed cotton buds announced in the UK and Scotland in January 2018,6,7 and a French ban on plastic cutlery from 2020.8 9

-Responsible use is likely to have a much greater positive impact than the avoidance of all forms of plastic entirely; the challenge lies in assessing the balance between the benefits of using the material and the costs of designing it out entirely.
+We believe that responsible use is likely to have a much greater positive impact than the avoidance of all forms of plastic entirely; the challenge lies in assessing the balance between the benefits of using the material and the costs of designing it out entirely.
 Encouraging responsible use often requires assessment of an entire supply chain, taking into account factors such as resource efficiency, product longevity and the use of circular economy initiatives.
-Although the regulatory and public focus on single use plastics and packaging is justified, with the most common polluting polymers being those used in bottles and bags, tackling the wider problem requires a balanced approach.

-Leading companies are likely to maximise opportunity by collaborating across industries, working within the public and private sectors.
+Leading companies are likely to maximize opportunity by collaborating across industries, working within the public and private sectors.
 Indicators to look for in leading companies can be broken down into three broad areas:

 The level of voluntary disclosure by companies can be used as an indicator of potential resilience to consumer groups shifting their appetite away from plastic-heavy purchases.
 Proactive disclosure and target setting may also lower the risk of being subject to top down, prohibitive legislation.
 In best practice cases these targets are highly visible and embedded in company values.
 Integrated reporting with clear relevance to the impact, product or operations of the company should be taken with greater weight than the isolated publication of statistics.

 Targeting an increase in the percentage of recycled content used by companies may be a greater driver for change than encouraging the production of recyclable items, potentially impacting practices further along supply chains by growing demand for recycled material.
-Although currently not universally possible, companies carrying out early research in materials’ use are likely to benefit.
+Although not yet universally possible, companies carrying out early research in materials’ use are likely to benefit.
 Types of plastic used will begin to narrow as recycling infrastructure develops, creating opportunities for leaders in the area.
-Until the supply of recycled polymers has both increased and stabilised, however, overambitious companies may be likely to miss targets on the use of recycled content due to the availability of recycled material.
+However, until the supply of recycled polymers has both increased and stabilized, overambitious companies may be likely to miss targets on the use of recycled content due to the availability of recycled material.

 Policies that either integrate circular economy thinking into operations or encourage the designing out of the material altogether, indicate long-term thinking in this area.
 The early integration of circular economy models, such as take-back initiatives, reverse logistics and modular design has the potential for significant benefit through increased efficiency, industry recognition and first-mover advantage.